Fear of Intimacy & Intimate Relationship Issues: Caged & Alone

 In all case studies, specific details may be slightly altered or omitted to protect client privacy.

-A few years ago, I had a gentleman come in to resolve a lack of intimacy in his life.
+A few years ago, I had a gentleman come in for hypnosis to resolve a fear of intimacy.
 He was healthy.
 He was successful.
 He was well-known and respected in his community.
 He had everything... but his love life sucked.
-Every time he got into a relationship, things blew up… and he was lonely.
+Every time he got into an intimate relationship, things blew up… and he was lonely.

 "What happens when you try to get close to someone?"
 I asked him.

-Somewhere in his life, a seed of belief had been planted that he had to be alone and that he couldn’t trust anyone to love him.
+Somewhere in his life, a seed of belief had been planted that created a fear of intimacy: that he had to be alone and that he couldn’t trust anyone to love him.
+Consciously he wanted a trusting, intimate relationship and to overcome his intimacy issues, but was being held back.
+All the best intentions and rational thoughts in the world won't overcome a fear of intimacy if the root cause of the issue isn't addressed.
 Together we had to find that seed and get rid of it.

 After a few more questions, we began the hypnotic process.
 I took him into a state of deep relaxation and induced a hypnotic sleep.
-Once he was fully under and we were able to access his entire mind, I suggested a scenario where he could go back in time to where and when the issue first began.
+Once he was fully under and we were able to access his entire mind, I suggested a scenario where he could go back in time to where and when the issue with intimacy in relationships first began.